hakanardo/vi3o/docs/index.rst

 * Use imageio as default fallback video decoder instead as opencv is missbehaving
 * Silence deprication warning
 * Removed deprecated pixel format warning on Ubuntu Xenial
+* Bumped index version number to eusure indexes are recreated with above bugfixes

 v0.7.4